openservicemesh/osm/docs/patterns/ingress.md

 For Gloo's ingress, we don't need any additional annotations, however, the `kubernetes.io/ingress.class: gloo` annotation is recommended.
 With Gloo, we configure the `Upstream` objects with the appropriate trust authority.
 In Gloo, the `Upstream` object represents a routable target (Kubernetes Service, Consul Service, Cloud Function, etc).

-To prepare the root certifciate, we must do something similar to what we do for the Azure Application Gateway.
+To prepare the root certificate, we must do something similar to what we do for the Azure Application Gateway.

 ```bash
 kubectl get secret/osm-ca-bundle -n osm-system -o jsonpath="{.data['ca\.crt']}" | base64 -d > osm-c-bundlea.pem